 In 2013, the EU ruled against animal testing.
 It assured that nothing created or sold in its borders was tested on animals.
 However, there are still loopholes for big dogs of the industry, so nightmarish practices have not yet fully ceased with product ingredients knowingly tested around the world, then sold here.

 What to do...?!

-Many brands still use these loopholes to use ingredients they see as important that are tested on animals, and these are owned by super companies like; L'Oreal, Estee Lauder, Procter & Gamble, Clorox, Johnson & Johnson, S.C.
+Big brands still use these loopholes to use animal tested ingredients; L'Oreal, Estee Lauder, Procter & Gamble, Clorox, Johnson & Johnson, S.C.
 Johnson, Colgate-Palmolive, Reckitt Benckiser, Church & Dwight, Unilever, and Henkel.